nascarjake/luminary/README.md

 ## Environment Setup

-This section is optional.
-The environments will be created automatically when running `npm run electron:dev`
+**This section is optional.** The environments will be created automatically when running `npm run electron:dev`.
+Normally you do not need to run either of the scripts listed below, manually.

 The project uses environment files for configuration.
 We provide a public template (`environment_public.ts`) that gets committed to the repository.
 For local development: